Snapshots of Food Industry News

 Seeing an increase in demand for ‘organic’ produce the Kerala Co-operative Milk Marketing Federation Ltd is all set to provide nutritious and high quality ‘organic milk.’
 The milk co-operative has tied up with the Netherlands and will provide milk from animals that have not been given synthetic feeds or antibiotics.
 The organic milk will be produced by rearing cattle in a natural environment and the current agricultural practices will be changed.
 Cattle will be fed only natural fodder and grass, which has not been subjected to pesticides or insecticides for one and a half years before they can provide ‘organic milk.’

 Five milk societies in Mullankoli in Wayanad have been selected for implementing the project and the farmers have been given directions accordingly.
 Once the Dutch government gives their approval the scheme will get underway.
 A MoU is likely to be signed soon with MILMA, which manages six societies in the high northern regions of Malabar.
 MILMA has also joined hands with Solidaridad a recognized NGO form the Netherlands and Transdisciplinary University Bengaluru which encourages the promotion of traditional food, treatment, and culture.
 The milk will be certified by the Aluva based Indocert.
 Local women have been trained in the ethnic veterinary treatment and they will take care of the cattle under this scheme.

 Sadhvi Niranjan Jyoti: Food processing industry must use solar energy

-According to the National Hydro Power Corporation (NHPC) India’s total capacity of power generation is approximately 2.88 lakh Megawatt, out of which only 15 percent is from renewable sources and maximum from thermal power.
-So the focus must shift to energy sources that are environmentally, economically and socially more sustainable.
-Development must therefore go hand in hand with conservation of nature and natural resources.
+According to the National Hydro Power Corporation (NHPC), India’s total capacity of power generation is approximately 2.88 lakh Megawatt, out of which only 15 percent is from renewable sources and maximum from thermal power.
+So the focus must shift to energy sources that are environmental, economically and socially more sustainable.
+Development must, therefore, go hand in hand with the conservation of nature and natural resources.